-- Protecting children from maltreatment - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes
+- Providing help and support to meet the needs of children as soon as problems emerge - Protecting children from maltreatment, whether that is within or outside the home, including online - Preventing impairment of children's mental and physical health or development - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care - Taking action to enable all children to have the best outcomes

-Our school has a whole-school approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do and underpins all systems, processes and policies.
+Our academy has a whole-academy approach to safeguarding, which ensures that keeping children safe is at the heart of everything we do and underpins all systems, processes and policies.
 It is important that our values are understood and shared by all children, staff, parents / carers, trustees, governors and the wider school community.
 Only by working in partnership, can we truly keep children safe.

-The Attain Academy Partnership (herein referred to as the trust) board of trustees and Bocking Primary School's local governing body have agreed this policy.
+The Attain Academy Partnership (herein referred to as the Trust) board of trustees and Bocking Primary School's local governing body have agreed this policy.

-For the purpose for this policy, the governing body refers to both the board of trustees and local governing body and the headteacher refers to both head of school and headteacher.
+For the purpose for this policy, the governing body refers to both the board of trustees and local governing body and the Headteacher refers to both Head of School and Headteacher.